sicaaa/talking-tree/README.md

 ### install ollama
-With Ollama, you can run large AI language models locally on your computer.
-Instead of sending data to the cloud (like ChatGPT or other online services).<br>
-To get started, download Ollama on macOS: <br>
+With Ollama, you can run large AI language models locally on your computer.<br> To get started, download Ollama on macOS: <br>
 https://ollama.com/download <br>